veeral-agarwal/Word-Sense-Disambiguation/README.md

-we talk about human languages, then they are ambiguous too because many words can be interpreted in multiple ways depending upon the context of their occurrence.
+we talk about human languages, then they are ambiguous too because many words can be interpreted in multiple ways depending upon the context of their occurrence.<br/>
 Therefore, WSD becomes a very crucial component in MT systems.
 If the sense of a word is not correctly identified, the translation can become jarring.
 It was basically a task for us to identify the correct meaning of a word in the given context.
 As a basic semantic understanding at the lexical level,
-WSD is a fundamental problem in NLP.
+WSD is a fundamental problem in NLP.<br/>
 Determining which “sense” of a word is activated by the use of the word in a particular context, which can be a phrase, a sentence or a paragraph.
 So,